 |Class Selector 5 (CS5)||101000||5|

 |Class Selector 7 (CS7)||111000||7|

-On Cisco kit these mapping can of course be customised and changed through the cli.
+On Cisco kit these mapping can of course be customized and changed through the cli.